 Born in a small city in Southwest China to liberal parents, Jing grew up playing mud and climbing mountains.
-She got her bachelor’s degrees (B. Eng. in urban planning /B.A. in economics) from Peking University, and her master’s degree (M.A. in urban planning) from University of California Los Angeles.
-Prior to joining Leeds, Jing worked different roles in private and public sectors in China and the U.S..
+She also read a lot.
+Jing got her bachelor’s degrees (B. Eng. in urban and regional planning & B.A. in economics) from Peking University, and her master’s degree (M.A. in urban and regional planning) from University of California Los Angeles.
+Prior to joining Leeds, she worked in private and public sectors in China and the United States.

 Jing enjoys nature, exercise, reading, cooking, caring for the community, making friends, and art.
 In her leisure time, you may find her hiking, swimming, practicing yoga, cooking with friends, caring for the community, or painting.